jpmaHub/jpmaHub/README.md

 ## Looking for New Opportunities

-I'm looking for new job opportunities.
 I'm interested in roles related to Full Stack Development, Frontend Development, and Software/Web Development.
 I want to work with great teams on exciting projects where I can make an impact.

 ## Skills
 <p align="center">